Heading Up Christian Siriano’s Front Row

 “When [Siriano] first came to New York, when he was 18, I was amazed at his ability — not only his creativity, but his construction,” said Patricia Field, sneaking her way past the throng of photographers to find her seat inside Top of the Rock.
 “I said to him, ‘How can somebody so young know what they’re doing like you know?’
 And he said to me, ‘I sat next to my mother who was a dressmaker on the sewing machine from this big,'” she continued, lowering her palm a few feet from the ground.
 “And there it is.
 And that was more than 10 years ago.”

-As for what other shows she’s planning to attend during fashion week, Fields offered, “I’m going to go to my favorites.
+As for what other shows she’s planning to attend during fashion week, Field offered, “I’m going to go to my favorites.
 The Blondes.”

 For Christina Ricci, Saturday marked her first time attending one of Siriano’s shows.